SimonDosda/SimonDosda.github.io/_posts/2021-05-24-docker-postgres.markdown

   postgres:12
 ```

-This command will start a container using the image `postgres:12` (not specifying the version will use the latest one) named `my-postgres` with a port forward from your localhost port `5432` to the container port `5432`.
+This command will start a container using the image `postgres:12` (not specifying the version use the latest one) named `my-postgres` with a port forward from your localhost port `5432` to the container port `5432`.
 You might want to change your localhost port if you already have _PostgreSQL_ installed on your computer.

-We also provide several environment variables to configure our database: `POSTGRES_USER`, `POSTGRES_PASSWORD` and `POSTGRES_DB`.
-Defining the user and database names is not mandatory, they default to _postgres_.
+We also provide several environment variables to configure our database: `POSTGRES_USER`, `POSTGRES_PASSWORD`, and `POSTGRES_DB`.
+Defining the user and database names is not mandatory, if you dont they will default to _postgres_.

 We can now connect to the database using `psql`.